Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Introduction

 We follow the stochastic spread approach based on the Ornstein--Uhlenbeck process.
 As in \cite{Bertram2009, Bertram2010}, we find the optimal trading signals using first-passage times of the process.
-While \cite{Bertram2009, Bertram2010} optimizes the strategy in terms of the maximum expected return and the maximum Sharpe ratio, we focus on the mean-variance optimization.
+While \cite{Bertram2009, Bertram2010} optimizes the strategy in terms of the maximum expected return and the maximum Sharpe ratio, we propose a strategy based on the mean-variance optimization.
+Note that \cite{Holy2022c} follow our work and further investigate properties of the proposed mean-variance optimization.
 In our study, we analyze stocks of 7 Big Oil companies traded on New York Stock Exchange (NYSE).
 We demonstrate that even when the variance of the noise is relatively small and one would simply decide to ignore it, which is unfortunatelly quite common in practice, it has a great impact on the estimated parameters.
 The reliance of market participants on this biased estimates can lead to wrong decisions and have harmful consequences.
 The pitfall of this lies in the fact that estimated parameters might appear as reliable values at the first sight but they are actually multiple times higher than their true values.
 We find that the use of the proposed estimator of the Ornstein--Uhlenbeck process with the correct treatment of the market microstructure noise leads to a significant increase in profitability of the pairs trading strategy.

 The paper is structured as follows.
-In Section \ref{sec:ou}, we outline basic properties of the Ornstein--Uhlenbeck process, propose three noise-robust estimators and compare them in a simulation study.
-In Section \ref{sec:pairs}, we review first passage times of the Ornstein--Uhlenbeck process and present the pairs trading strategy based on the mean-variance optimization.
-In Section \ref{sec:oil}, we illustrate bias of the traditional noise-sensitive estimators and benefits of the proposed noise-robust estimators in an empirical study of 7 Big Oil companies.
+In Section \ref{sec:ou}, we outline basic properties of the Ornstein--Uhlenbeck process, propose three noise-robust estimators, and compare them in a simulation study.
+In Section \ref{sec:pairs}, we compute the first passage times of the Ornstein--Uhlenbeck process and present the pairs trading strategy based on the mean-variance optimization.
+In Section \ref{sec:oil}, we illustrate the bias of the traditional noise-sensitive estimators and benefits of the proposed noise-robust estimators in an empirical study of 7 Big Oil companies.
 We conclude the paper in Section \ref{sec:conclusion}.